highlight/highlight/README.md

 ### Error Monitoring

--   **Customizable Error Grouping**: Customize rules to group repeated errors thrown in your web application -> [docs](https://www.highlight.io/docs/error-monitoring/grouping-errors)
+-   **Customizable Error Grouping**: Customize rules for grouping repeated errors -> [docs](https://www.highlight.io/docs/error-monitoring/grouping-errors)
--   **Customizable Alerting Rules**: Customize how often alerts are sent to your tools (slack, discord, etc..) for errors thrown in Highlight -> [docs](https://www.highlight.io/docs/product-features/alerts)
+-   **Customizable Alerting Rules**: Customize how often, and where alerts are sent -> [docs](https://www.highlight.io/docs/product-features/alerts)

--   **Embedded Session Replay**: See all of the sessions associated with a given error.
+-   **Embedded Session Replay**: See all of the sessions associated with any given error.
 -   **SDK Support**: Support for a long (and growing!) list of [SDKs](#sdks).
 -   **Integrations with your favorite tools** -> [docs](https://highlight.io/docs/integrations)